official-elinas/zeus-llm-trainer/README.md

 - 2023/05/18 **testing features**
     - Currently, I have been testing features, specifically `--group_by_length` and determined that you should essentially always use it even if your dataset is not varied in length.
-An experiment was done with a highly varied dataset and with `--group_by_length` - it took 2:30h and without it took 4hrs exactly.
+An experiment was done with a highly varied dataset and with `--group_by_length` - it took 2:30h and without it took 4hrs exactly while producing lower loss and VRAM.
     - `xformers` - still doing testing on this with a 30B model.
 The strange loss jump could be due to "exploding gradients" and I am looking into a possible solution such as tweaking the `max_grad_norm` parameter in the HF trainer from the default of `1.0` to a lower number, or letting the user decide (likely the latter).
       In addition, I am doing testing with and without `xformers` to get a baseline of what performance improvement can be gained as well as potential memory saving and will provide an update once that testing is finish.
-    - `torch.compile()` was re-implemented as the speedup can be considerable for training, although I did not see benchmarks for 8-bit training.
+    - `torch.compile()` was re-implemented as the speedup can be considerable for training, although I did not see benchmarks for 8-bit training (or if it's supported at all)?
 For now, it is only compatible on Linux and if you are on Windows it will be ignored.
 - 2023/05/16 - **xformers info**
     - I have tested twice with `xformers` producing strange loss that drops back down after a certain amount of steps, though it might be nothing serious for a full training session.
 If you use it, please test with and without.